stefanrieken/kluski/README.md

 ## Status, and Build
 The present compiler recognizes a limitied number of built-in demo commands.
-Alongside integers, it can handle blocks and sub-expressions.
-String support will follow soon.
+Alongside integers and strings, it can handle blocks and sub-expressions.
+No support for variables yet; this mainly requires organization at runtime.

 There currently are two backends: x86-64 Linux (gcc) and arm64 MacOS (clang).
 I expect e.g. the combination of arm64 and Linux to be slightly different again.